 Amy Dru Stanley's research and teaching focus on US history, from the early Republic through the Progressive Era.
 She is especially interested in the history of capitalism, slavery, and emancipation, and the historical experience of moral problems.
 Methodologically, she works at the intersections of intellectual, social, and legal history.
 Current interests extend to visual culture.

-She has received various fellowships and awards, including a University of Chicago Quantrell Award for Excellence in Undergraduate teaching in 2009 and a Faculty Award for Excellence in Graduate Teaching in 2005.
+She has received various fellowships and awards, including Faculty Fellow, Rockefeller Center for Human Values, Princeton University, in 2014–2015; University of Chicago Quantrell Award for Excellence in Undergraduate Teaching in 2009; and a Faculty Award for Excellence in Graduate Teaching in 2005.